SE-TINF22B6/CookPit/Docs/srs.md

 - <ins> Successful Load Testing Outcomes:</ins> Load testing results confirm that the cooking website can handle an increased load, surpassing the specified target (e.g., 1.5 times the expected peak traffic).
 The website remains responsive, ensuring a positive user experience during periods of high demand.

 **Estimated efforts:** Medium efforts

 #### 3.2 Modifiability
-The functional requirement of linking a cooking website to the OpenAI API is to enable users to receive AI-generated recipe suggestions, enhancing their culinary experience with creative and personalized cooking ideas.
+The non-functional requirement of modifiability in a cooking website addresses the platform's flexibility and ease of adaptation to changes over time.
+This encompasses the website's capability to undergo modifications, updates, and enhancements without causing significant disruptions to its functionality.
+Modifiability is crucial for accommodating evolving user needs, incorporating new features, and seamlessly integrating improvements in response to technological advancements or shifts in culinary trends.
+This requirement necessitates a well-organized and modular architecture, allowing developers to make changes efficiently while minimizing the risk of unintended side effects.
+A highly modifiable cooking website ensures that it remains agile and responsive to emerging requirements, fostering a dynamic and user-centric online culinary experience.

 **User stories**
-1. As a Home Cook I want to receive AI-generated recipe recommendations for each day of the week.
-2. As a User I want to access AI-generated recipe suggestions to discover new and exciting dishes.
+1. As a website administrator, I want the cooking platform to be easily modifiable so that I can seamlessly add new features such as interactive cooking tutorials, advanced search capabilities, or collaborative cooking projects to enhance the overall user experience without disrupting existing functionalities..
+2. As a user who utilizes cooking tools and gadgets, I want the cooking website to be modifiable to seamlessly integrate with new and innovative cooking technologies.
+This ensures that I can benefit from the latest tools and techniques without experiencing disruptions or compatibility issues.

 **Preconditions**

-- <ins> OpenAI API Integration:</ins> The OpenAI API should be successfully integrated into the cooking website's infrastructure, and the necessary API credentials should be obtained and configured.

-- <ins> Stable Internet Connection:</ins> Users accessing the website should have a stable internet connection to send requests to the OpenAI API and receive recipe suggestions in a timely manner.

-- <ins> User Authentication:</ins> The website should have a user authentication system in place, ensuring that users are logged in before they can access AI-generated recipe suggestions.

-- <ins> Recipe Database:</ins> The website should have a database of recipes or access to recipe data that the AI can use as a reference when generating suggestions.

-- <ins> AI Model and API Availability:</ins> The OpenAI API, including the specific AI model used for generating recipe suggestions, should be available and operational.
+- <ins> Flexible Architecture:</ins> The cooking website assumes an underlying architecture designed with modifiability in mind.
+The system architecture should be modular and loosely coupled, allowing for independent modifications to different components without causing cascading effects on other parts of the system.

+- <ins>Version Control System in Place:</ins> The website assumes the use of a version control system (e.g., Git) to manage and track changes to the codebase.
+This ensures that modifications can be tracked, rolled back if necessary, and collaboratively worked on by development teams without disruptions.

+- <ins>Clear Documentation:</ins> The cooking website assumes the availability of clear and comprehensive documentation outlining the system's architecture, coding standards, and best practices.
+This documentation serves as a reference for developers, enabling them to understand the system's structure and make modifications efficiently.

+- <ins>Testing Environment Ready:</ins> A dedicated testing environment is available to validate modifications before they are deployed to the production environment.
+This ensures that any potential issues or conflicts resulting from the modifications can be identified and addressed without impacting the live website.

+- <ins> Backup and Recovery Procedures:</ins> The cooking website assumes the existence of robust backup and recovery procedures.
+Before modifications are made, a reliable backup of the current system should be in place, enabling quick recovery in case unforeseen issues arise during or after the modification process.

+- <ins> Development Team Collaboration:</ins> Effective collaboration among development teams is assumed.
+Developers should communicate and coordinate effectively, sharing insights and updates to ensure a cohesive approach to modifications without conflicting changes.

 **Postconditions**